auremoser/mozsci/log/worklog.md

 * responded to some candidates
 * [url](https://github.com/mozillascience/studyGroupEvents/issues/13) for study groups issue
 * some feedback on open innovation session proposals at Mozfest
+* followed up with media democracy fund on the fellowship situation to date
+* hotel block negotiations for fellows' onboarding
+*

 TO DOS